 What is Industrial Hygiene?

-Industrial hygiene is a science and art devoted to the anticipation, recognition, evaluation, prevention, and control of those environmental factors or stresses arising in or from the workplace which may cause sickness, impaired health and well-being, or significant discomfort among workers or among citizens of the community.
+Industrial hygiene is both a science and art.
+The practice is devoted to the anticipation, recognition, evaluation, prevention, and control of environmental factors or stresses arising in or from the workplace.
+These factors may cause sickness, impaired health and well-being, or significant discomfort among workers or citizens of the community

-An industrial hygienist is someone who is specially trained to anticipate, recognize, evaluate, and control hazards that workers may encounter in the workplace.
-Based on the hazards or potential hazards that might be present, industrial hygienists can recommend administrative or engineering systems to control these hazards or can help the employer evaluate what type of personal protective equipment might be needed to do the job that needs to be performed.
+Industrial hygienists (or occupational hygienists) are applied scientists and engineers that help to manage and mitigate different aspects of industrial hygiene.
+In other words, they work to proactively recognize, evaluate, and control harmful substances or potential hazards involved with manufacturing, processing, construction, and other operational processes.
+Based on the hazards or potential hazards that might be present, they can recommend administrative or engineering systems to control these hazards or can help the employer evaluate what type of personal protective equipment might be needed to do the job that needs to be performed.

-As an industrial hygienist, I work on projects that assess what the health risks might be to an employee in the workplace.
+Industrial hygienists can act as “hazard detectives,” using their knowledge base in chemistry, biology, physics, and human health to identify and evaluate potential workplace health risks.
 This can be done using direct reading instruments or it might be done by taking samples of the air in the environment of the worker.
 Once data is collected, it needs to be interpreted to understand exactly what the risks might be and how perhaps the risk can be eliminated or minimized.

-For instance, if we find that noise levels in a factory are too high, can we engineer a solution to reduce the harmful noise level?
-If we cannot engineer a solution, can we minimize the amount of time a person is in contact with the noise?
-Finally, if the source cannot be eliminated and an employee will continue to be in contact with the noise, can we find suitable personal protection equipment that will reduce the risk for the employee?
+Once they’ve assessed the risk of a given potential hazard, they can also weigh in on the proposed control measures to ensure a sustainable, effective solution.
+For instance, if the hygienist finds that noise levels in a factory are too high, can they engineer a solution to reduce the harmful noise level?
+If they can’t engineer a solution, can they minimize the amount of time a person is in contact with the noise?
+Finally, if the source cannot be eliminated and an employee will continue to be in contact with the noise, can they find suitable personal protection equipment that will reduce the risk for the employee?

 What kind of education and credentials do you need?